Breastfeeding Your Baby

 In this video, we discuss the ‘golden hour’ after birth, a time of uninterrupted skin to skin contact.
 Along with a host of other benefits, this skin to skin contact serves to stimulate your baby’s instinctive interest in feeding.

-Positioning and Latch
+Positioning & Latch

 In this video, we will show you how to help your baby to position and latch for effective breastfeeding.

-Signs of Effective Breastfeeding
+Signs Of Effective Breastfeeding

 In this video, we discuss how to recognise signs of effective breastfeeding and how to know if your baby is getting enough milk.